The Real Housewives of Melbourne: International broadcast

 In the United States, the series premiered 3 August 2014, on Bravo, the same network that initiated The Real Housewives franchise.
 The series returned for a second season on 5 March 2015.
 However, unlike season one which aired during daytime on Sunday, season two aired during prime time – the first of the international The Real Housewives series to do so.
 In the United Kingdom, the series premiered 6 November 2014, and airs on ITVBe.
 In Sweden TV3 started airing the first series in early January 2016.
 The series returned to Bravo for a third season on 22 July 2016, but now airing during prime time on a Friday.
 In Canada, the series started airing on Slice in August 2016.
 In New Zealand, the series premiered 25 October 2016 on Bravo, the same network that initiated The Real Housewives franchise by Matchbox Pictures.

-On January 19, 2022, the first four seasons have become available in the United States on Discovery+ with a subscription.
-While the first three seasons have in the past aired in the U.S. on Bravo, this marks the first time season 4 has officially premiered albeit on a streaming service.
+On January 19, 2022, the first four seasons became available in the United States on Discovery+ with a subscription.
+While the first three seasons had previously aired on Bravo in the US, this marked the first time season 4 had officially premiered, albeit on a streaming service.